Sleep medications and the elderly — the risks of pharmaceutical sleep

 Benzodiazepines are also addictive.
 Your parent might start taking them for a week and find they can't sleep without them.
 The brain adapts to the medication, and discontinuing it causes rebound insomnia that's worse than the original problem.
 Getting off benzodiazepines requires slowly reducing the dose over weeks or months, not just stopping.
 This dependency is real even though many people don't realize they're developing it.

 Mirtazapine and trazodone are antidepressants used off-label for sleep.
 They have less addiction potential than benzodiazepines, but they still increase fall risk and can cause cognitive changes.
 Trazodone can cause priapism, a dangerous condition, though this is rare.
-Both can cause significant sedation, and your parent might have a hard time waking in the morning.
+Both can cause significant sedation, and your parent may have a hard time waking in the morning.

 Any medication that sedates the brain increases fall risk in older adults.
 The elderly are already at higher risk for falling because of balance problems, vision changes, and muscle weakness.
-Add a sedating medication, and you've increased the chance of a serious fall exponentially.
+Add a sedating medication, and you've increased the chance of a serious fall.
 This isn't a rare side effect.
 This is the main mechanism of how these medications work, and older bodies are more sensitive to them.

 The cognitive changes are another serious concern.
 Your parent might become confused or forgetful, or seem like they're developing dementia.
 When you stop the medication, the confusion often clears.
 But while they're taking it, they're struggling cognitively, sometimes in ways that are scary and that you might attribute to progression of another condition.